 To eliminate the über-brassy blonde tones my barnet was sporting after extreme sunbathing during the heatwave.
 This was the biggie for me as I’m growing my hair, but on the cut front, things definitely needed tidying up and my old graduated bob straightened out at the back.

 Conjure up Madonna circa 1983, team her up with Jean-Michel Basquiat (they actually dated around then) in Andy Warhol’s The Factory (where they used to hang out) and you’ll get an idea of the vibe Candy Hair is channelling.
 You’ve got pots on the wall dripping rainbow shades of paint, a comb art installation in one of the windows, candy floss in the other, bright pops of colour on the walls, on the furniture, in people’s hair!
 Seriously, one funky young stylist had half-black, half-green hair, which looked fab.
 Daphne Guinness eat your heart out!
-This art-school vibe was, in fact, put together by a couple of artist clients who work up the butterflies at Damien Hirst’s 21st-century art factory, Science.
-How cool is that?

 HOW THEY DID IT